dynobo/normcap/README.md

 **Features:**

-- Extract textual information from screen or images via OCR
+- Extract textual information from screen or images via Optical Character Recognition (OCR).
-- Intelligently format the text
+- Intelligently format the text.
-- Automatically trigger action fitting to the extract text
+- Automatically trigger action fitting to the extract text.

 **Usage examples:**

 - Extract URLs, tables, etc. that have been sent to you in screenshot.
 - Copy non-selectable error messages from alert windows.
-- Capture subtitles from video stills
+- Capture subtitles from video stills.
-- Easily extract text from menu entries or hover messages
+- Easily extract text from menu entries or hover messages.

 **Why "NormCap":**